open-telemetry/opentelemetry.io/content/en/docs/security/_index.md

 weight: 970
 ---

-Learn how the OpenTelemetry project discloses vulnerabilities and responds to incidents.
-Find out how to ensure your observability data is collected and transmitted in a secure manner.
+In this section, learn how the OpenTelemetry project discloses vulnerabilities and responds to incidents and discover what you can do to securely collect and transmit your observability data.

 ## Common Vulnerabilities and Exposures (CVEs)